Kristopher-Ray/polaris-us.org/content/focus/border-crisis.md

 summary: The United States was built by immigrants.
 But the failed immigration policies of the Biden-Harris Administration are anything but compassionate to Americans, legal immigrants, and even illegal migrants trafficked by cartels.
-  The Biden-Harris White House derelict in its constitutional duty and has dangerously exposed our homeland to terrorists and criminals eagerly exploiting open borders.
+  The Biden-Harris White House is derelict in its constitutional duty and has dangerously exposed our homeland to terrorists and criminals eagerly exploiting open borders.
 The present surge in illegal crossings and inadequate vetting is fueling tragic rises in drug trafficking, human smuggling, and